-III Prior Work and the Need for Scalable Measurement Tools
+III Prior Work and the Need for Computational Measurement Tools

 The field of content analysis studies the content of books, including the representations contained within them.
-Historically, content analysis has been conducted primarily by humans reading carefully through text, images, or other media while coding the presence of certain words, themes, or concepts by hand (Neuendorf, 2016; Krippendorff, 2018).
+Historically, content analysis has been conducted primarily by humans reading carefully through images, text, or other media while coding the presence of certain words, themes, or concepts by hand (Neuendorf, 2016; Krippendorff, 2018).
 Prior work has studied the content of some of these award-winning books, including the representation of gender and, more recently, race.
-An influential study by Weitzman et al. (1972) examined the gender representation throughout the text of 18 Caldecott award recipients published over a five-year period, documenting that females were less likely than males to be represented in the content of the books; when they were represented, these representations often reinforced traditional gender roles.
-Many studies since have measured the representation of race, gender, and other identities in various, smaller subsets of these books published in specific time windows (c.f., Kolbe and La Voie 1981; Davis 1984; Williams Jr et al. 1987; Clark, Lennon and Morris 1993; Crisp and Hiller 2011; Koss 2015; Koss, Johnson and Martinez 2018).
-They find that the books in their samples often underrepresent women and people of color, relative to males and White people, though there is not consensus as to whether these patterns attenuate or persist over time.15
+An influential study by Weitzman et al. (1972) examined the gender representation throughout the text of 18 Caldecott award recipients published over a five-year period, documenting that females were less likely than males to be represented in the content of the books; when they were depicted, these portravals often reinforced traditional gender roles.
+Many studies since have measured the representation of race, gender, and other identities in various, smaller subsets of these books published in specific time windows (e.g., Williams Jr et al. 1987; Koss 2015).
+They find that the books in their samples often underrepresent women and people of color, relative to males and White people, though there is not consensus as to whether these patterns attenuate or persist over time.
+These differences often coincide with differences in focus, choice of sample, or time period.

-The time and other costs it takes to perform manual content analyses constrain the sample size and scope of the analysis that can be performed in a given study.
-The sample sizes of most studies range from between a few dozen books to - with rare exceptions - at most one or two hundred (Weitzman et al., 1972; Davis, 1984; Crisp and Hiller, 2011; Koss, Johnson and Martinez, 2018).
-The few studies with a larger scope (500 to several thousand books) focus only on one or a small number of sites of representation - for example, the title of the book, the illustrations on its cover, or the main character instead of the full content of the book (Weitzman et al., 1972; McCabe et al., 2011; Koss, 2015; Koss, Johnson and Martinez, 2018).
+There are strengths and limitations to manual content analysis.
+A key strength is its ability to capture narrative structure, societal norms, and other complex messages that content may contain.
+On the other hand, however, the time and other costs it takes to perform manual content analyses constrain the sample size and scope of the analysis that can be performed in a given study.
+The sample sizes of most studies range from between a few dozen books to - with rare exceptions - at most one or two hundred.
+The few studies with a larger scope (500 to several thousand books) focus only on one or a small number of sites of representation - for example, the title of the book, the illustrations on its cover, or the main character instead of the representations contained in the full content of the book.